logoPostPlanify

 Actionable Steps to Fix Your LinkedIn Timing:

 1. Focus on Mid-Week Scheduling: Prioritize your most important content for Tuesday, Wednesday, and Thursday.
-Use a scheduling tool to ensure your posts go live precisely within the peak windows.
-Engagement on Mondays is often low as people catch up, and it drops off on Fridays as they wind down.
+Use a scheduling tool to ensure your posts go live within the peak windows.
+Engagement on Mondays is often low as people catch up, and it drops off on weekends.
 For best practices, see our guide on how to schedule LinkedIn posts.

-2. Segment Content by Time Slot: Use the 7–9 AM window for high-value content like industry reports or company news to capture morning attention.
-The 12–1 PM slot is ideal for more engaging content like polls, questions, or short videos that can be quickly consumed during a break.
+2. Segment Content by Time Slot: Use the 10 AM–12 PM window for high-value content like industry reports or company news to capture midday attention.
+The 3–5 PM slot is ideal for more engaging content like polls, questions, or short videos — Buffer's 2026 data shows this late-afternoon window now outperforms traditional morning slots.

 3. Engage in the "Golden Hour": The first 60-120 minutes after posting are critical.
 The LinkedIn algorithm heavily favors posts with early engagement.
 Be ready to respond to comments and questions immediately to boost your content's reach.